 In Rectangular node and Polygonal node you can define a slope that will be applied for pedestrian movement only.
-This is needed when you simulate escalators, or stairs connecting two floors, see the demo model below.Demo model: Stairs
+This is needed when you simulate stairs connecting two floors, see the demo model below.Demo model: Stairs

 You define a slope for the area using the special markup element named Slope.Demo model: Sloped Area